-I give two trees here because actually the lower one is probably more right for reasons that we never actually got to talk about.
-So, the first one is the one you'd have come up with and that will be right for the purpose of the test.
+I give two trees here because actually the lower one is probably more right for reasons that we only kind of started to explore.
+Maybe we can talk about it further.
+Ideally, you will have provided the second tree.

 2 More trees